 Awarding credit for the peer review activity: There is no way to directly assess the reviewer, so create a second assignment with no submission and explain that points will be awarded for completion of peer review.
 Make it a Complete/Incomplete assignment for easy grading.

-- Until the availability period for the assignment ends, both the original author and the reviewer can resubmit a file that will overwrite the original.
-To prevent this, end the availability period at the due date.
+- Until the availability period for the assignment ends, the author can resubmit a file that will overwrite the original, potentially creating misalignment between the submission the reviewer works with and the submission the instructor sees from the original author.
+To prevent this, you can end the availability period at the due date, only allow one submission, or grade the reviewer without checking if there is any misalignment with the author’s most recent submission.

 For further information, see these guides from Instructure: